The Orchestra (band): Early years and No Rewind

 No Rewind was subsequently released in Argentina by Art Music in 2005 and reissued worldwide in 2006.
 The Orchestra toured the UK extensively in 2006 following the re-issue while being promoted using the descriptive phrase "Electric Light Orchestra Part II Former Members".
-Lynne sued The Orchestra, claiming trademark infringement.
-The matter went to litigation and in August 2006, a Los Angeles judge ruled in favour of the members of The Orchestra.
+Lynne sued the Orchestra, claiming trademark infringement.
+The matter went to litigation and in August 2006, a Los Angeles judge ruled in favour of the members of the Orchestra.

-During The Orchestra's 2006 UK tour, Phil Bates, formerly a member of Trickster, ELO Part II and Bev Bevan's Move, stood in for Parthenon Huxley at a couple of gigs when Huxley had to return unexpectedly to the States to attend the funeral of his father.
-In July 2007 Huxley left the band to spend more time with his family and was replaced by Bates.
+During the Orchestra's 2006 UK tour, guitarist and vocalist Phil Bates, formerly a member of Trickster, Bev Bevan's Move and the Orchestra's predecessor ELO Part II, stood in for Parthenon Huxley at a couple of gigs when Huxley had to return unexpectedly to the States to attend the funeral of his father.
+In July 2007 Huxley left the band to spend more time with his family and was replaced full-time by Bates, reuniting the lineup of frontmen (Bates, Troyer and Groucutt) that had performed with ELO Part II from 1993 to 1998.